maciejwolczyk/maciejwolczyk.github.io/_pages/about.md

 <h1 id="aboutme"> About me </h1>

-**I'll be at ICML in Vienna! if you want to meet and chat, send me an e-mail or a Twitter DM.
-Also, come by and say hi at our poster session on Tuesday, 12:30PM!**

 I'm a postdoc at [IDEAS NCBR](https://ideas-ncbr.pl/en/) in the Sequential Decision Making group led by [Prof. Piotr Miłoś](https://www.mimuw.edu.pl/~pmilos/).
 I'm interested primarily in:
 - Sequential Decision Making -- how to use models such as RNNs, transformers, and state-space models in RL and beyond.
 - Fine-tuning RL models -- how to harness the power of foundation models in RL by fine-tuning them online.